-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All teachers hired before the school closures were trained in Explicit, Direct Instruction (EDI).
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 since all elementary teachers were trained in 2013-3015. based on classroom observations by Principals. place to support implementation.
+All teachers hired before the school closures were trained in Explicit, Direct Instruction (EDI).
 Teachers continue to use EDI strategies in the classroom to best support their instructional practices.
 This is something that is used in teacher evaluations to show teacher effectiveness and stay in line with the CA standards for teaching.
-Direct Instruction (EDI).
-Absentee letters SARB packets Monthly Chronic Absentee lists Attendance rates Chronic absenteeism Middle school drop out rate Letters are automatically generated in Aeries on the 3rd, 5th, 7th, 9th, and 13th absence to notify parents for both truancy and chronic absenteeism.
-One student was taken through the SARB process prior to school closures.
-Principals are given monthly Chronic Absentee lists to follow up with students.
-This is monitored along with the percentage of students chronically Letters were automatically generated in Aeries on the 3rd, 5th, 7th, 9th, and 13th absence to notify parents for both truancy and chronic absenteeism.
-Some adjustments were made with the number of students required to quarantine/isolate multiple times due to Covid regulations, which would otherwise have resulted in identification as chronically absent.
-Principals were regularly given Continue to generate letters and monitor student attendance.
-All students who are severely chronically absent (more than 25% of days enrolled) will begin the SARB process.
-Principals will continue to receive monthly lists of chronically absent students as well as those in danger of becoming chronically absent to engage in preventative measures.
+All teachers will be trained in Explicit, Direct Instruction (EDI).
+Absentee letters SARB packets Letters are automatically Letters were automatically Continue to generate Monthly Chronic generated in Aeries generated in Aeries student attendance.
+Absentee lists Attendance rates on the 3rd, 5th, /th, 9th. and 13th absence on the 3rd, 5th, /th, 9th. and 13th absence All students who are Chronic absenteeism to notify parents for to notify parents for severely chronically Middle school drop out rate both truancy and chronic absenteeism both truancy and chronic absenteeism absent (more than 25% of days enrolled) Some adjustments will begin the SARB One student was were made with the process.
+SARB process prior to riurnoer of students required to Principals will school closures. quarantine/isolate continue to receive multiple times due to monthly lists of Principals are given monthly Chronic which would otherwise chronically absent Absentee lists to have resulted in those in danger of follow up with becoming chronically 2022-23 Local Control Account 2022-23 Local Control Accountability Plan for Lowell Joint School District ol District Page 54 of 118